Look around you. How many of your colleagues are wearing neckties?

 ‘Ties can be left behind, replaced by a snug, fine-gauge sweater in a block color, layered peacefully under the jacket.' – Dmarge.com

-A great point considering that many industries are becoming more open to more casual business attire in 2022.
+A great point considering that many industries are becoming more open to more casual business attire.

 The lesson to be learned here is that ties are not the go-to interview accessory for every job on the market.
 Some positions are more likely to judge you negatively for wearing a tie than see it as a sign of professionalism, so make sure you do your research and consider a necktie alternative if the occasion calls for it.